-Terrapin can repair tears, cuts, broken zippers, etc… to extend the life of your wetsuit.
-Repairs are priced based on labor and materials, but most cuts, tears, and open seams can be repaired at our minimum half-hour rate of $27.
-Examples of the cost to do more extensive alterations are shown at the bottom of this page.
-So don't throw that suit away, call us first to see if it can be repaired at a fraction of the cost of a new suit.
+Terrapin can repair tears, cuts, broken zippers, etc., to extend the life of your wetsuit.
+Repairs are priced based on labor and materials, but most cuts, tears, and open seams can be repaired at our minimum half-hour rate of $42.50.
+Examples of the cost of doing more extensive alterations are shown at the bottom.
+So don't throw that suit away; call us for Terrapin Wetsuits alterations first to see if it can be repaired at a fraction of the cost of a new suit.

-If your suit needs to be made larger, complete both pages of the Measure Chart.
+Suppose your suit needs to be made larger; complete both pages of the Measure Chart.
 Indicate on the drawings on page 2 all the spots that need altering.
-If your suit needs to be made smaller, marking the excess while you're wearing the suit will give us much more accurate information for altering.
-The same marking techniques are used for custom suit fittings or for off-the-rack suit alterations (see below).
+If your suit needs to be made smaller, marking the excess while you're wearing the suit will give us much more accurate information.
+The same marking techniques are used for custom suit fittings or off-the-rack suit alterations (see below).
 Don't forget to sign your authorization on page 1 of the Measure Chart and ship it along with your suit.

-- Based on whether most of the looseness is in the front or back, go to that side of the wetsuit.
+- If most of the looseness is in the front or back, go to that side of the wetsuit.
 Gather up the excess material by pinching the vertical seams on that side of the torso.
 Pinch both of the seams (left and right side, using left and right hand, respectively), distributing the excess material evenly between left and right.
-You should be able to pull the wetsuit away from the body by only about one-half inch.
-Any more than that should be marked for removal.
+You should be able to pull the wetsuit away from the body by only about one-half inch, and any more than that should be marked for removal.

 - Keep the grip on the excess wetsuit material with one hand and let the other side go.
-Use the free hand to take up the yellow crayon to mark a 1 inch long vertical line right next to both the outside of the thumb and forefinger holding the excess wetsuit material.
+Use the free hand to take up the yellow crayon to mark a 1-inch long vertical line next to the outside of the thumb and forefinger holding the excess wetsuit material.

-- Once you have marked along one of the vertical seams, do the same for the other seam on the same side of the body (back left and back right, for example).
-When you are done, you should see two pair of dotted lines that surround the two seams on the same side of the suit.
+- Once you have marked along with one of the vertical seams, do the same for the other seam on the same side of the body (back left and back right, for example).
+When you are done, you should see two pairs of dotted lines surrounding the two seams on the same side of the suit.
 The pair should be roughly the same width on either side of the seam, and the width of the space between one pair should be roughly the same as the space between the other pair of dotted lines.

-- Now look at the other side of the wearer.
-Standing or kneeling on one side of him/her, (for example the wearer's left side) pinch together the excess material you marked on the seam you can reach from that side (for example, the back left seam).
+- Now, look at the other side of the wearer.
+Standing or kneeling on one side of them (for example, the wearer's left side), pinch together the excess material you marked on the seam you can reach from that side (for example, the back left seam).
 Holding this excess material tightly, look at the seam on the opposite side of the body (front left seam in this example).
 If the front seam is laying flat, that's great!
-If it is standing away from the body, this area must also be marked as in step (3).
+If it is standing away from the body, this area must also be marked in step (3).

 - The suit should fit snugly next to the body.
 If the sleeve is loose, gather the excess material along the seam on the underside of the sleeve and mark it as in step (3).
-Be sure to do both arms, and check all the way up to the armpits.
+Be sure to do both arms, and check up to the armpits.